Turks and Caicos Art Galleries & Studios

-The Grace Bay region on Providenciales is the centre for art galleries and luxury shopping in the Turks and Caicos.
-Most shops and galleries tend to be found in one of the shopping plazas in Grace Bay, including the Saltmills, Regent Village, Ocean Club West Plaza and Ports of Call.
+The Grace Bay region on Providenciales is the center for art galleries and luxury shopping in the Turks and Caicos.
+Most shops and galleries tend to be found in one of the shopping plazas in Grace Bay, including the Saltmills, Regent Village, Ocean Club West Plaza, and Ports of Call.
 Several plazas are in close proximity to each other, so it’s convenient to browse many galleries on foot.

 There’s a wide array of Turks and Caicos scenes represented, including well-known coasts such as Grace Bay Beach, Mudjin Harbour, Sapodilla Bay, and Blue Hills, as well as often-overlooked yet beautiful beaches such as Northwest Point, Bambarra Beach, and Three Marys Cays.